 BEHAVIORAL AND COGNITIVE NEUROSCIENCE: This interdisciplinary research and training program prepares students for positions in research and teaching in many areas of neuroscience, including functional cognitive neural imaging, neural physiology, behavioral pharmacology, neurobehavioral teratology, and affective neuroscience.
 Academic training is provided through foundation courses, specialized seminars, and intensive participation in mentored research based on one-to-one working relationships with faculty members.

 The DEVELOPMENTAL SCIENCE area takes a life-span perspective to human development (prenatal to late adulthood), providing students with a strong foundation in dynamic modern developmental theories and models.
 Current studies focus on many aspects of human development.
-These include risk and resilience, longitudinal modeling, developmental contexts (e.g., poverty, child care, schooling, culture/ethnicity), parent-child relationships, child maltreatment, stress reactivity/temperament, emotion regulation, joint attention, school readiness, language development, autobiographical memory, ethology, and marital relations.
+These include risk and resilience, longitudinal modeling, developmental contexts (e.g., poverty, child care, schooling, culture/ethnicity), parent-child relationships, child maltreatment, stress reactivity/temperament, emotion regulation, joint attention, school readiness, language development, peer relations, adolescent health, Black youth development, gender development, academic achievement and motivation.
 Graduates of our program can work in quite varied positions related to human development, including research, education, human services, and public policy.

-The SOCIAL-PERSONALITY sub-area focuses on theory-based basic and applied research.
-Students can be trained in a variety of experimental, survey research, and intervention methods and techniques, including experimental designs, in person and online survey administration, daily diaries, hormone assays, implicit/automatic processing, and alcohol administration.
+The SOCIAL-PERSONALITY area focuses on theory-based basic and applied research.
+Students can be trained in a variety of experimental, survey research, and intervention methods and techniques, including experimental designs, implicit/automatic processing, in-person and online survey administration, daily assessment techniques, hormone assays, and alcohol administration.
 These research methods are used to address basic research questions in the areas of social cognition, close relationship processes, interpersonal violence, and personality processes.

-INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY offers coursework in Personnel Psychology (including such topics as criterion development, performance evaluation, and personnel selection) and Organizational Psychology (including such topics as employee training and development, motivation and morale, and leadership and executive development).
+INDUSTRIAL/ORGANIZATIONAL PSYCHOLOGY offers coursework in Personnel Psychology (including such topics as criterion development, performance evaluation, and personnel selection) and Organizational Psychology (including such topics as employee motivation, engagement leadership and executive development, occupational health, and organizational climate and culture).
 Opportunities exist for field experience in a variety of local and national corporations.
+The program is designed to prepare students for careers in either applied (e.g., within organizations, consulting firms) or academic careers.

 Residence: All new doctoral students must enroll for their first academic year on a full-time basis.
 Students must complete at least six three-credit courses, exclusive of research and thesis credits, during the first year.
 Any incompletes in these six courses must be removed prior to the fall semester of the second year.